 We then discussed as to how buildings influence the depletion of resources and how the role of an architect is important when we talk about sustainability.

-Some of the traditional building techniques that was used, like the wide sunshades, verandas around the house, etc. were passive ways of sustainability as the thermal comfort of the house was increased.
+Some of the traditional building techniques that were used, like the wide sunshades, verandas around the house, etc. were passive ways of sustainability as the thermal comfort of the house was increased.
 But now due to the increase in the cost of construction and also the increase in land value, even if we want to follow the traditional techniques, it is not affordable and hence not followed.

 We should think of alternative methods in design which is more apt for the present day scenario, keeping sustainability in mind.
 This leads to reduction in use of resources and increase the use of renewable energy.

 If this is in small scale, when we look at the bigger picture or at the urban level, the increase in the number of private transport, increases the pollution and also in the consumption of non-renewable resources.
 This shows the importance of us starting to use more of public transport.
 It not only decongests the road but also saves energy.

 For example, if one needs to reach a destination which is 2 km away, then he/she can walk or use the cycle as it is a good exercise and also very safe to the environment.
 This is just one such idea but there could be more done which might seem to be very insignificant but it will surely have a huge impact if followed by larger numbers.

 This discussion continued as to how can one make a place sustainable at the urban scale, but later we also did realise that it’s not just us talking about it that will make the difference but also involves other factors like the higher officials who actually take decisions related to this, etc. One other important factor is individual inputs and the change in lifestyle which leads towards the betterment of the world as only that will change the whole scenario.

 In college one of my teachers spoke to me about a syndrome called NIMBY – Not in My Backyard Syndrome, which is true and what most of us follow.